 The UK Work Permit

 Jobs in the UK (United Kingdom) require more than the UK work permit and just the obvious the UK CV with the UK cover letter writing and translation - it requires careful preparation.
 You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the job search in the UK.

-Do not take too lightly the influence the UK work permit can have on the result of your adventure!
+Do not take too lightly the influence the British work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to the UK are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.